 Finally, if the first two don’t work, one final option to try would be this link from VyprVPN, another excellent China VPN.

 VyprVPN has a long history of business here in China, so they know what it takes to stay unblocked.
+They offer a wide range of VPN servers to ensure fast and reliable connections.

 If, for some reason, these dynamic links don’t work to allow you to install a VPN from within China, not all hope is lost.